weidingerhp/ExceptionDumpGrabber/README.md

-# Small utility to grab File-Access-Errors and unhandled Exceptions for dotnet core
+# Small utility to grab memory dumps on first-chance and unhandled exceptions

-this code is just a small tool that will use the createdump-utility from .net to fetch full dumps from a running .net core-process if an unhandled Exception or a special IO-Exception happens
+This code is just a small tool that will use the createdump utility from .NET to fetch full dumps from a running .NET process if one of the configured first-chance exception or an unhandled exception happens.

 ### Building

-just use
+Just use
 ```shell
 dotnet publish -c release
 ```